MicrosoftDocs/ATADocs/ATPDocs/atp-lateral-movement-alerts.md

 **Suggested remediation and steps for prevention**

-1. Reset the passwords of the compromised users and enable MFA.
+1. Reset the passwords of the compromised users and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source computer.
 3. Find the tool that performed the attack and remove it.
 4. Look for users logged on around the same time as the suspicious activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
-5. Reset the passwords of the source user and enable MFA.
+5. Reset the passwords of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.

 > [!div class="nextstepaction"]
 > [Domain dominance alert tutorial](atp-domain-dominance-alerts.md)